CoindLabs/CoindPay/README.md

 ## Values

-CoindPay: The Infrastructure for Web3 Payments, DEXs, and PayFi.
+CoindPay: The Infrastructure for Web3 Payments, Wallet, and PayFi.

-Bringing All Your Business, Invoices, Checkout, and Recurring Payments into One Place.
+Bringing All Your Business Payments, Invoices, Checkout, and Crypto Wallet Portfolios，Exchange and Markets into One Place.

-We’re building a decentralized solution—combining the power of Stripe, Venmo, and Compound Finance—across chains and protocols to simplify and streamline the flow of encrypted funds.
+We’re building a decentralized solution—combining the power of Stripe and Compound Finance—across chains and protocols to simplify and streamline the flow of encrypted funds.

 Unlock the potential of idle funds, making them accessible and efficient, once and for all.